 After running a server for some time, one will discover in the log files that hackers are trying to discover passwords by just trying out huge volumes of passwords.
 To make this kind of attacks more difficult it is wise not to use easy to guess passwords like regular words from the dictionary.
 The best passwords consist out of letters, digits and other characters.

-To make brute force password hacking even more difficult, I have installed fail2ban.
+To make brute force password hacking even more difficult, I use fail2ban.
 Fail2ban scans the log files for failed login attempts, and blocks a couple of hours the IP addresses from which to many failed login attempts are made.
 It uses the iptables command to discard all IP packets from these IP addresses.
 That makes my server totally unreachable from these IP addresses, stopping the attack after a few attempts.

 To be able to reach my server from the internet, the some NAT settings must me made in the FTTH modem.